Metaphysical detective story: Pynchon's The Crying of Lot 49

 Published in 1965, The Crying of Lot 49 is a very short metaphysical detective novel written by the American novelist Thomas Ruggles Pynchon Jr. Pynchon is famous for the density and complexity of his science fictions.
 The fiction tells a story of Oedipa Maas, who is entangled with the dispute between two companies: Thurn und Taxis and the Trystero.
 This novel is an exemplary postmodern fiction and qualifies as one of the “ TIME 100 Best English-language Novels from 1923 to 2005".
 The novel covers a wide range of allusions and implications to the reality, including The Beatles, Vladimir Nabokov, Remedios Varo, and The Courier's Tragedy.

 Gibson's Pattern Recognition

-Pattern Recognition is a detective fiction published in 2003 by William Gibson, who is American-Canadian speculative fiction writer.
+Pattern Recognition is a detective fiction published in 2003 by William Gibson, an American-Canadian speculative fiction writer.
 The leading character in the novel is Cayce Pollard, who has psychological problems with corporate signs.
 Pollard lives in New York City and works as a marketing consultant to investigate the effectiveness of a proposed corporate symbol.
 The fiction emphasizes the examination of the human temptation to find patterns in meaningless data sources.
 The novel does not stay at the superficial detective level.
 However, it asks profound questions about human nature in a metaphysical way.
-The novel also refers to the 911 attack and critical social and political connotations.
+The novel also refers to the 9/11 attacks and critical social and political connotations.